Dawn Bisp RVN

 Kelly Smith RVN

 Kelly qualified in 2006 and joined the practice in 2014.
 She has a keen interest in behaviour and runs our monthly puppy socialisation parties.
 Kelly enjoys building customer relationships and has a passion for animals and their welfare.
-In her spare time she loves to ride Kaiser her Caspian Arab pony and walking her two dogs, Poppy, a Yorkshire Terrier cross and Duffy, a mischievous Jack Russell Terrier.
+In her spare time she loves to walk her two dogs, Poppy, a Yorkshire Terrier cross and Duffy, a mischievous Jack Russell Terrier.
 Kelly has an interest in wildlife and enjoys gardening.
 She is also a huge Beatles fan.